NicholasLYang/greedux/README.md

 ## Deployment ##

 ### Packaging the app ###
-simply run `gulp build` , and your server and assets are ready to go.
+Simply run `gulp build` , and your server and assets are ready to go.

 #### Optional Flags ####
 - **success_notice**  : Display an OS-level success notice